 If you’re new to Bright Hope, and your trust level is medium or maybe even low, all I ask is for you to give us a chance.
 Take the time to get to know us, check out our credibility and reliability.
 Do you have a question about the way we do something, or about one of our programs?
 Send me an email at CH@BrightHope.org.
 I might not be able to answer each email personally, but I do promise that if not me, then one of my trusted staff members will reply to each question I receive.

-Together we can fulfill the Biblical mandate to help the poor, see their lives made better and show the love of Christ and in doing so, our own hearts and faith will grow.
+Together we can be wise and godly stewards of money to fulfill the Biblical mandate to help the poor, see their lives made better and show the love of Christ and in doing so, our own hearts and faith will grow.

 Want to learn more?
 Click here to download a free resource on how to trust an organization with your donation.